-Family or friends who accompany you to Lakewalk may wait in your room or in our waiting room.
+One family or friend who accompanies you to Lakewalk may wait in your room or in our waiting room.
 They may provide a cell phone number, which allows them to leave the Lakewalk to do other activities, such as visit the nearby Rose Garden or Lakewalk.

 Our staff will contact the individual who accompanies you via cell phone when they may see you, and assist with your discharge.
-Family members who leave the facility should stay in the immediate area and be able to return within 5 or 10 minutes when called.
+The family member/friend who leaves the facility should stay in the immediate area and be able to return within 5 or 10 minutes when called.

 Depending on your anesthesia, you may begin in the Level One Recovery Care Unit or return directly to your private room to complete your recovery.
 Your family or friends can meet with you there if you wish.